sidneyoneill/weapons-watch/README.md

 A comprehensive visualization tool for exploring global arms trade data.
 This project consists of a React frontend for interactive visualizations and a FastAPI backend for data processing and serving.

+## Key Objectives & Questions

+- Summary Stats
+- Visualise military dependencies and alliances between countries.
+This would be Kmeans, etc
+- Contextualise military expenditure and arms trading.
+Other datasets, News stories
+- Prediction of trading/expenditure over the next few years?
+- Conflict analysis

 ## Project Structure

 arms-trade-dashboard/